Counselling saved my life. It can save yours too.

 I suffered from trauma brought on by early-life unwanted sexual experiences.
 I always felt incredibly alone, isolated, full of guilt, shame and lacking in any confidence or self-

-worth until I had specialist therapy with Mankind.
+worth until I had specialist sexual trauma therapy.

 The effect of the abuse led to over 40 years of self-harming.
 Only six months of specialist

-therapy with Mankind addressed the core, crippling issues that abuse brings on.
+therapy addressed the core, crippling issues that abuse brings on.
 I had

 hypnotherapy, regression hypnotherapy, other supposedly ‘specialist’ therapy, but all were

-ineffective compared to what Mankind offered – and delivered.
+ineffective compared to what the specialist agency offered – and delivered.

 Talking to a specialist therapist is the best and only way forward for someone who’s been